GitCnSH-DSLIN/TStateMachine/README.markdown

+2020-02-20  Added Timeout Control for each state(DsLin), usefull for device control or network communication.

 What is TStateMachine?
 ======================
 TStateMachine is a framework for declaring and running state machines in Delphi.
 It supports generic types for states and triggers, anonymous methods for Guards and Effects (State.OnEntry? and State.OnExit?), and a Fluid interface for configuring the State Machine.